← All Blogs

 Library of Congress - By the People

-The Library of Congress offers a fascinating crowdsourcing initiative called "By the People" that has already resulted in over 728,000 transcribed historical document pages.
+The Library of Congress offers a fascinating crowdsourcing initiative called "By the People," which has already resulted in over 728,000 transcribed pages of historical documents.
 This program allows volunteers to make historical documents more searchable and accessible by transcribing, reviewing, and tagging digitized materials from the Library's vast collections.

-Teams can work on transcribing important historical materials, including:
+Teams can work on transcribing critical historical materials, including:

-Moreover, the program provides tools to track volunteer hours, making it ideal for corporate virtual group volunteer opportunities with measurable impact.
-The Library even offers downloadable verification documentation on official letterhead, plus spreadsheet templates to help teams track their service hours.
+Moreover, the program provides built-in tools to track volunteer hours, making it ideal for corporate virtual group volunteer opportunities with clear, measurable impact.
+The Library also offers downloadable verification documentation on official letterhead, along with spreadsheet templates that help teams easily record and report their service hours.

-This initiative stands out as particularly accessible as you don’t need any special skills beyond the basic reading abilities.
-Essentially, volunteers choose collections that interest them, making the experience both educational and meaningful while improving public access to invaluable historical records.
+This initiative stands out as particularly accessible, as no specialized skills beyond basic reading and typing are required.
+Volunteers can choose collections that match their interests, making the experience both educational and personally meaningful while expanding public access to invaluable historical records.

 Virtual Team Volunteering Opportunities with Nonprofits Supporting Health and Wellbeing